DavidMorton/atonement-theories/the-necessity-problem-v5.md

 ### Three inventions, and the penal one comes last

 *Stage one — the transaction (patristic ransom).* Exchange, a liable party, a transfer device, automatic discharge.
-But both specifically *retributive* slots stay empty: no guilt–penalty tie, no proportion.
+But both specifically *retributive* slots stay empty: no guilt–penalty coupling, no proportion.
 Ransom is a transaction without retribution.

 *Stage two — the two-party deontic frame (Anselm).* Anselm removes the third party.
 There is no longer anyone outside God holding a claim; the transaction is between God and man alone.
 And the currency becomes explicitly deontic — honour and debt, properties the parties *have* rather than states they are *in*.
 This is the precedent PSA is built on.

-Retribution proper still hasn't arrived, and by the criterion set out above it can't have: the guilt–penalty tie is what makes retribution retribution rather than harm, and Anselm loosens it.
+Retribution proper still hasn't arrived, and by the criterion set out above it can't have: the guilt–penalty coupling is what makes retribution retribution rather than harm, and Anselm loosens it.
 He has to.
 Satisfaction, for him, must be *surplus* — something the giver does not already owe, since rendering what is owed discharges a duty and generates nothing extra.
 Christ, being sinless, owes no death.
 That is what makes his death available as satisfaction, and why it cannot also be the penalty: a penalty is owed, and what is owed cannot satisfy.

 Which means the shared word hides opposite mechanisms.
 Anselm's satisfaction is what makes the penalty unnecessary, offered *instead of* punishment.
 PSA's satisfaction *is* the punishment, exacted in full and redirected onto a substitute.
 One averts, the other administers.
-The tie follows: PSA must move guilt onto Christ before the penalty can justly land, and Anselm must not, since a guilty Christ would owe death and a debt owed cannot be surplus.
+The coupling follows: PSA must move guilt onto Christ before the penalty can justly land, and Anselm must not, since a guilty Christ would owe death and a debt owed cannot be surplus.
 Imputation completes the one mechanism and wrecks the other.
 Punishment survives in Anselm only as the disjunct not taken — *aut poena aut satisfactio* — the fate of those outside the satisfaction.

 *Stage three — the penal turn (Calvin).* Calvin's move is usually described as swapping honour for justice, which undersells it.
-He **converts the currency from a gift into a penalty** — and the moment he does, the guilt–penalty tie has to be re-welded, because a penalty *does* have to land on someone, and it is now landing on the wrong person.
+He **converts the currency from a gift into a penalty** — and the moment he does, the guilt–penalty coupling has to be re-welded, because a penalty *does* have to land on someone, and it is now landing on the wrong person.

 **Which is why imputation exists.** Anselm doesn't fail to supply a transfer device; he breaks one.
 Moving the creditor from Satan to God voids the purchase model, since you can't buy something back from its own owner.
 But he doesn't *need* a replacement, because satisfaction is offered up rather than put on anyone, and the slot sits empty for 450 years without embarrassment.
 Calvin can't leave it empty: a penalty borne by a substitute requires a mechanism by which guilt gets onto the substitute and righteousness onto the sinner.
 The transfer device isn't a late invention that happened to arrive with Calvin.
 It is the entailment of the penal turn.